 Matt has also published many articles about his experiences of creating The Allotment Project in leading magazines such as Permaculture, The Royal Horticultural Society’s The Garden, Norfolk Life, Norfolk Suffolk Life and the Waitrose Weekend magazine.

-Also, before founding The Papillon Project, Matt was personally invited to meet HRH The Prince of Wales at the Sandringham Flower Show for his environmental work and has subsequently received visits to The Allotment Project from Sir Nicholas Bacon (President of The Royal Horticultural Society), the Bishop of Norwich and Frances Tophill from BBC Gardener’s World.
+Also, before founding The Papillon Project, Matt was personally invited to meet the former HRH The Prince of Wales (now His Majesty King Charles III) at the Sandringham Flower Show in July 2018 for his environmental work and has subsequently received visits to The Allotment Project from Sir Nicholas Bacon (President of The Royal Horticultural Society), the Bishop of Norwich and Frances Tophill from BBC Gardener’s World.

 Matt has also been on the discussion panel for the Norfolk & Norwich Horticultural Society for a public discussion about ‘Gardening for All’ and how to get more people, including children and young people, involved in gardening.
 In 2021 Matt was invited to be an advisory for the Food and Farming Discovery Trust.